-But while your body needs minerals and nutrients to function properly, too much of some minerals, like potassium, can be potentially harmful.
+However, having too much of some minerals, like potassium, may be harmful.

 - digestive problems